 A world Heritage Site since 1980 - Tombs of The Kings is about 2km from Paphos.
 There is a local bus that picks up and drops off outside this historical site.
 The monumental underground tombs some dating to 3 B.C. have been carved out of solid stone.
 No kings have actually been buried here as the name suggests but more than 100 Ptolemaic aristocrats died in Paphos between 3 B.C. and 3 A.D.

 We took a day trip to the Troodos Mountains to see Mount Olympus said to be the home to the 12 Greek Gods, the highest peak, the throne of Zeus.
 The tour also included a visit to the Evretou Dam - the third-largest in Cyprus, the wine vineyard, Kalidonia Waterfalls, Tzielefos Bridge, and Kykkos Monastery.

 It was a great trip!
 If visiting the area well worth joining.

 Kykkos Monastery ©MDHarding

-I hope you have enjoyed reading and inspired to visit Cyprus.
-Why not save the link to your favourite destination posts for future travels.
+I hope you have enjoyed reading this and are inspired to visit Cyprus.
+Why not save the link to your favourite destination posts for future travels?
 Stay Safe:) x